tartabit/compact-binary-protocol/protocol.md

 This protocol is independent of the specific modem AT commands used in the sample application.
 Only the UDP payload format is specified here.

 ## Common Packet Header
-Every packet starts with a fixed header:
+Every packet starts with a fixed header followed by a common timestamp:
 - Version: 1 byte
     - Current value: 1
 - Command: 2 bytes
     - Two ASCII characters.
 If the logical command is a single character, the second byte is a null ("\0").
 Examples: "T\0", "C\0", "P+", "A\0".
 - Transaction ID: 2 bytes (uint16, big-endian)
     - Sequence number for matching requests and acknowledgments.
 Wraps modulo 65536.
-- IMEI: 8 bytes (packed BCD)
+- Device ID: variable (packed BCD), prefixed by a 1-byte length
     - Encoding: decimal digits packed two per byte, low nibble = first digit, high nibble = second digit.
 If the number of digits is odd (e.g., 15), prepend a leading 0 nibble to make an even number of nibbles (example below).
     - Example: "358419511056392" -> 03 58 41 95 11 05 63 92.

-Header total: 1 + 2 + 2 + 8 = 13 bytes.
+- Timestamp: 4 bytes (uint32, big-endian)
+    - Unix time (seconds since epoch) indicating when the packet was generated on the device.

-Following the header is the Command-specific body (which may be empty).
+Following the header+timestamp is the Command-specific body (which may be empty).

 ## Commands Overview
 The protocol is centered around commands, each packet has a command field that describes the intent for each message.
 - Device to Cloud commands
-    - P+ (Power On): Device → Server
-    - C (Configuration): Device → Server (in response to request, or proactively on startup)
-    - T (Telemetry): Device → Server (periodic)
-    - M+ (Motion Start): Device → Server (event)
-    - M- (Motion Stop): Device → Server (event)
+    - T (Telemetry): Device → Server (periodic and events; includes an Event field for motion start/stop).
+On startup, devices send a Telemetry packet carrying identification via SensorDataCustomerId along with Versions and NetworkInfo.
+Configuration is also sent as Telemetry containing a DataKv item.
     - U- (Update Status): Device → Server (asynchronous status updates for update requests)
 - Cloud to device commands
     - A (Acknowledge): Server → Device (for any packet that requires ack)
-    - C (Configuration Request): Server → Device (request device to send its current configuration)
+    - C (Configuration Request): Server → Device (request device to send its current configuration as a Telemetry packet containing DataKv)
     - W (Write Configuration): Server → Device (update device configuration)
     - U+ (Update Request): Server → Device (request the device to perform a component update)

 When you implement the protocol, you can add other commands as needed and implement on the IoT Bridge to facilitate parsing and handling.
 It is recommended to maintain the format of these standard commands.

-### Packet: Power On (Command "P+")
+### Packet: Power On (Command "P+") — Deprecated
-Send when the device powers on and connects to the network.

-Body, in order:
-- Customer ID: VarBytes
-    - Encoding: 1-byte length N (uint8) followed by N raw bytes.
-    - The bytes are obtained by hex-decoding the provided code string (even-length hex characters).
-Example: code "00000000" -> length=4, bytes 00 00 00 00.
-- Software Version: VarString
-- Modem Firmware Version: VarString
-- MCC: VarString
-- MNC: VarString
-- RAT: VarString (e.g., "LTE-M", "NB-IoT")

-Semantics:
-- Sent once at application startup to announce identity and environment.
-- Must be acknowledged (A) by the server with the same Transaction ID.
+Replaced by a standard Telemetry (T) packet on startup.
+Devices now send identification via SensorDataCustomerId together with SensorDataVersions and SensorDataNetworkInfo within a Telemetry packet and then follow with a Configuration (C) packet.

+Legacy implementations using P+ should migrate to Telemetry with these SensorData items.

 ### Packet: Configuration (Command "C")
-Send after the `Power On` command or if the server requests the configuration to be sent.

-Body, in order:
-- Server Address: VarString
-    - Format: "hostname:port" (e.g., "udp-eu.tartabit.com:10106").
-- Publish Interval: 4 bytes (uint32)
-    - Seconds between telemetry publishes.
-- Reading Interval: 4 bytes (uint32)
-    - Seconds between individual sensor readings collected into a telemetry bundle.
+Direction: Server → Device (request only)

+- Device responds by sending a Telemetry (T) packet that contains a DataKv sensor item with the current configuration key/value pairs.
+- On startup, devices also proactively send configuration via Telemetry with DataKv.

+Notes:
+- All keys and values are strings in the DataKv item.
+Common keys used by the sample clients:
+  - "server" → e.g., "udp-eu.tartabit.com:10106"
+  - "interval" → publish interval in seconds (string)
+  - "readings" → reading interval in seconds (string)
+- Implementations may add other keys as needed.

 Semantics:
-- Sent initially after Power On.
+- Device sends Telemetry with DataKv initially after startup Telemetry.
-- Also sent in response to a server Configuration Request (C) or after applying a Write Configuration (W).
+- Device also sends Telemetry with DataKv in response to a server Configuration Request (C) or after applying a Write Configuration (W).
 - Must be acknowledged (A) by the server.

 ### Packet: Telemetry (Command "T")
 The default way to send time-series event data.
 This packet type can accomodate different sensor configurations through the SensorData structure.

-Body, in order:
+Body, in order (v2):
 - Timestamp: 4 bytes (uint32)
     - Unix time (seconds since epoch).
-- LocationData: variable, see below
+- Event: 1 byte (uint8)
+    - 0 = normal telemetry
+    - 1 = motion start
+    - 2 = motion stop
 - SensorDataCount: 1 byte (uint8)
-    - Number of SensorData structures that follow; currently 1 in the reference app.
+    - Number of SensorData structures that follow.
-- SensorData: variable, see below (the sample uses SensorMultiData v1)
+- SensorData: variable, one or more SensorData items (e.g., SensorMultiData v1).
+Location is no longer embedded here; if needed, send as its own SensorData item.

 Semantics:
-- Sent periodically based on the configured Publish Interval.
+- Sent periodically based on the configured Publish Interval and also for motion events using the Event field.
 - Must be acknowledged (A) by the server.

 ### Packet: Acknowledge (Command "A")